Tier List Overview

 With one of the best AoE moves in the game, a strong Sync Move, decent self buffs, good gauge during the rain weather, and access to the move Rain Dance, May shows herself as a great damage dealer that can also make her Water-type partners stronger.
 Being a Hoenn unit also grants her a superb synergy with Archie & Kyogre, both activating Theme Skills and boosting Hoenn Spirit.
 May has a good enough bulk to also work as a tank in a pinch, and is only held back a bit due to a lack of a stronger single target option, which is not enough to take her out from the highest tier.

-As the only Damage Dealer on Tier 1 that has absolutely no influence on Terrain or Weather teams, Alder still carves itself a niche on the lower end of the group by providing one the best gauges of any four gauge striker can have due to his amazing trainer, maximizing his Special Attack in a single turn and getting +2 Speed alongside a good base Speed and innate Rejuvenate 6.
+As one of the few Damage Dealers on Tier 2 that has absolutely no influence on Terrain or Weather teams, Alder still carves itself a niche on the higher end of the group by providing one the best gauges of any four gauge striker can have due to his amazing trainer, maximizing his Special Attack in a single turn and getting +2 Speed alongside a good base Speed and innate Rejuvenate 6.
 Although Volcarona's damage doesn't quite reach the weather damage dealers, it still gets a respectable number that can be further boosted via Overpower if the player wishes so.
 Devastation lets Alder sync nuke and uses the same debuff as Overpower, but both multipliers can be a bit situational.
-In short, Alder is a Damage Dealer that trusts in their versatility to outweight its lower output compared to its fellow Tier 1 members.
+In short, Alder is a Damage Dealer that trusts in their offensive versatility to outweight its less impressive output compared to its fellow Tier 2 members.

-Marnie & Morpeko are another versatile Damage Dealer on Tier 1.
+Marnie & Morpeko are another versatile Damage Dealer on Tier 2.
 Power Trip provides good damage by an extremely cheap cost at two gauges while being easy to cap in damage.
 Marnie also doesn't ask for much support, seeing as the standard Speed buffs that most teams have today allows Marnie to max her Attack by herself, while some smaller self crit buffs too.
 One thing that Marnie excels at is her Sync Move: rivaling even Palentine Serena as a Sync Nuker, Marnie gets an easy to setup nuke that can even one shot Master Mode centers with no prior damage and neutral damage.
-Although Marnie's output can be a bit inconsistent due to Hunger Switch, she still earns a spot at the lower end on Tier 1.
+Although Marnie's output can be a bit inconsistent due to Hunger Switch, she still earns a spot at the higher end of Tier 2.

 Sceptile's awesome speed and power have kept it relevant ever since the game's release as one of the most versatile offensive pairs available.
 Incredibly efficient self buffs on top of the excellent dps it maintains throughout an entire match (even ramping that number up through Ramming Speed) are really all anyone could want from a non-mega striker, and Sceptile delivers these in spades.
 The pair's only real downside is its reliance on the Dauntless Lucky Skill to prevent Leaf Storm's Sp.Atk drop, without which it remains a powerhouse damage dealer but loses the self sufficiency that makes it such a flexible pair.